sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

   If set to `true`, users will see a sign-up link under the login form and will have access to the sign-up page, where they can create their accounts without restriction.

-  When not set, it will default to `false` -- in this case, users will see request access link.
-Unauthenticated users can submit request access forms and admins will get notification on the instance which they can approve or reject.
-Account request feature can be disabled by setting `experimentalFeatures.accessRequest.enabled: false`, and in this case new user accounts should be created by the site admin manually.
+  When not set, it will default to `false` -- in this case, users will see request account link.
+Unauthenticated users can submit request account forms and admins will get notification on the instance which they can approve or reject.
+Account request feature can be disabled by setting `auth.accessRequest: {disabled: true}`, and in this case new user accounts should be created by the site admin manually.

   If you choose to block sign-ups by using the `allowSignup` filter avaliable in another auth provider (eg., [GitHub](#how-to-control-user-sign-up-and-sign-in-with-github-auth-provider) or [GiLab](#how-to-control-user-sign-up-and-sign-in-with-gitlab-auth-provider)), make sure this builtin filter is removed or set to `false`.
 Otherwise, users will have a way to bypass the restriction.